Damyanmd/chatbotFibank/README.md

  Second step is to run the training.py file to train the model.

  The last step is to run chatbot.py and you should be able to interact with the chatbot.

+## Languages
+ Currently it can understand German and English.